SamuelNavarro/bcspin/README.md

 # Sproxxo Fraud Detection MLOps Platform

+I've decided to build the platform itself in order to showcase how I would transition from a trained file to a fully deployed and monitored prod service.

 The endpoint is live!! try it out: https://sproxxo-127578390616.northamerica-south1.run.app/docs#/

+> The swagger ui is really slow due to a really small instance that I used in `GCP` to avoid incurring costs.

 or if your prefer, a direct curl would work as well: